 Baoquan Zhang has served as an independent director and a member of our audit committee since April 2009.
 Mr. Zhang is the President of Antaeus Group, which he founded in the early 1990s and is one of the largest real estate development companies in Beijing.
-The Antaeus Group has recently branched out to the entertainment industry with its investment in the Chinese film, Ip Man, a film about a legendary Kung Fu master.
+The Antaeus Group has branched out to the entertainment industry with its investment in the Chinese film, Ip Man, a film about a legendary Kung Fu master.
 Mr. Zhang also operates the Today Art Gallery, a large non-profit art gallery in Beijing.
 In June 2008, Mr. Zhang received the 2008 Mont Blanc de la Culture Arts Patronage Award, presented by the German luxury goods manufacturer to honor those who have dedicated time, energy and financial support to the arts and cultural development around the world.
-Mr. Zhang also publishes art magazines and numerous art books every year.
+Mr. Zhang also publishes several art books.
 Mr. Zhang is a member of the Chinese Writers Association and the Chinese Calligraphers Association.
 He received a bachelor's degree in Art from the Beijing Film Academy.